 Garmin is pushing its activity tracking kit to a new level of measuring abilities in its Vivosmart 3.
 This wrist-placed wearable is Garmin’s third generation of the Vivosmart, after skipping the number 2 in favor of the Vivosmart HR+.

-Of course, with the Apple Watch 2 on many wrists already, offering lots of tracking options too, these activity trackers must deliver more than ever to justify the price of yet more kit.
+Of course, with the different versions of the Apple Watch on many wrists already, offering lots of tracking options too, these activity trackers must deliver more than ever to justify the price of yet more kit.

 - Tough and comfortable